Abhoryo/APYJsFormValidationBundle/Resources/doc/add_your_constraints.md

 };
 ```

 In your case file name is `User.isPasswordLegal.js.twig`.
-Withing the template you can access two basic variable
+Within the template you can access two basic variable
 * `name` - the name of the function that represents you getter method.
 * `form` - FormView.
 You can use field id to access the form field value on client side.